|

 This graph shows that clients are allowed to access the COM ports in this pool Monday through Friday from 7:00AM until 6:00 PM. |

-toggle days or hours on/off by clicking on the desired Day or Hour button.
+can also be toggled on/off by clicking on the desired Day or Hour button.

 Click the OK button when you are done to close the Pool Properties